jkcgs/AnEpicSnake/README.md

 Thanks to [MADD!](https://twitter.com/MADDNPI) for SFX!

-Programmed using the SDL2 v2.0.3 library with SDL2_image v2.0.0.
+Programmed using the SDL2 v2.0.3 library with SDL2_image v2.0.0 and SDL2_mixer 2.0.0.
-I have built it on Windows 8.1 x64 using NetBeans, and compiled with mingw32 using -mwindows flag, and -lmingw32 -lSDL2main -lSDL2 -lSDL2_image compiler flags.
+I have built it on Windows 8.1 x64 using VS2013 (project included).

 You should be able to compile it on linux and/or mac with mentioned libraries.